karla-descartes/test-tutorials/env_setup.rst

 ============
 Version Requirments
 ============
 Specific Python and Python module versions are required Depending on if you are an Alpha or Beta user.
 Beta users are largely able to use whichever version of Python they wish, though the latest release of Python 2 or 3 are recommended (Python 2.7.14 and Python 3.6.5 respectively).

 Alpha access only supports Python 2 at this time, though we are working to support Python 3.
 Because Alpha access includes the ability to scale your processing on our virtual machines, having equivalent versions on your local machine is important.
-For this reason, having the latest version of Python 2, NumPy
+For this reason, having the latest version of Python 2, NumPy, and other standard python libraries is required to use the Alpha scalable compute service.
+These include: Python 2.7.14, NumPy 1.14, and SciPy 1.0.

 ============
 Virtual Environments
 ============

-To manage the installation of the Descartes Labs platform and supporting Python libraries, we suggest using ``conda `` or ``virtualenv``.
-Both modules facilitate virtual environments.
-A virtual environment makes it possible to set up and maintain completely separate Python installations on the same computer.
-When activated, all modules installed are separate from the main Python installation (in other words, the modules installed inside a virtual environment will not be added to the main site-packages folder).
+To manage the installation of the Descartes Labs platform and supporting Python libraries, we suggest using ``conda `` or ``virtualenv`` to create separate environments.
+A virtual environment makes it possible to set up and maintain an isolated set of Python and module installations on the same computer.
+When activated, all modules installed are separate from the main Python installation, and added to an environment specific site-packages folder.
 This allows for a lot less package management headaches.

 install pip https://pip.pypa.io/en/stable/installing/